-3) The review panel shall begin the hearing by asking the OEO/AA investigator(s) to provide a summary of the investigation process and the findings and conclusions contained in the final investigation report or summary.
-The review panel may also ask the investigator(s) to state the sanction(s) determined by the responsible university administrator.
+3) The review panel shall begin the hearing by asking the investigator(s) to provide a summary of the investigation process and the findings and conclusions contained in the final investigation report or summary.
+The review panel may also ask the investigator(s) to state the sanction(s) determined by the sanctioning official.

-4) If the scope of review includes review of the sanction(s), the review panel may ask the responsible university administrator to explain the reasons for the sanction(s), including any mitigating or aggravating factors.
+4) If the scope of review includes review of the sanction(s), the review panel may ask the sanctioning official to explain the reasons for the sanction(s), including any mitigating or aggravating factors.

-5) The complainant and respondent shall each have an opportunity to make a personal statement relevant to the review panel's determination (see section 5.10.14), which should include the bases for seeking or opposing the review, the personal impact of the alleged misconduct and/or sanction, the relief sought, and mitigating or aggravating information.
+5) The complainant and respondent shall each have an opportunity to make a personal statement relevant to the review panel's determination (see section 5.11.14), which should include the bases for seeking or opposing the review, the personal impact of the alleged misconduct and/or sanction, the relief sought, and mitigating or aggravating information.
 In addition to the personal statements by the parties, each party's support person/advisor and the Office of General Counsel attorney representing the University shall have the opportunity to make an opening statement.

-6) The complainant and respondent (or their respective support person/advisor, if any) shall each have the opportunity to call witnesses that the review panel deems relevant to its determination (see section 5.10.14), to question witnesses (including the other party and the OEO/AA investigator[s]) through the review panel chair (not directly), to present evidence, and to make concluding remarks.
+6) The complainant and respondent (or their respective support person/advisor, if any) shall each have the opportunity to call witnesses that the review panel deems relevant to its determination, to question witnesses (including the other party and the investigator[s]) through the review panel chair (not directly), to present evidence, and to make concluding remarks.